jwwojak/jwwojak.github.io/docs/samples/opentrons-intro.md

 # Introduction Placeholder

-[Opentrons](https://opentrons.com/) makes liquid handing robots for laboratory work.
-I was hired as a temp, and then became full-time, to help write the instruction manual and other customer-facing content for the [Flex liquid handing robot](https://opentrons.com/products/flex/).
-Unlike the other writing samples in this section, all of my work is publicly available online via the links below.
+[Opentrons](https://opentrons.com/) makes liquid handing robots.
+Laboratories use these robots to automate pipetting and other processes like polymerase chain reactions (PCR), nucleic acid extraction, and DNA sequencing.

+The writing samples in this section include an instruction manual for the  [Flex liquid handing robot](https://opentrons.com/products/flex/), quickstart guides for Flex-compatible instruments and modules, and Python API documentation.
 I am also not the sole author of this work.
-All of this content is written in collaboration with my manager who is the senior writer at the company.
+All of this content was written in collaboration with my manager and senior writer.

-## Flex Instruction Manual

-dkdkdkd

-## Opentrons Python API

-dkkdkd
-dddk

-## Box Content

-dkdkdk